tblaha/AE4301P/README.md

 Also, the the code has been verified using the following MATLAB/Simulink and Toolbox versions:
 ```
 MATLAB                                    Version 9.6         (R2019a)
 Simulink                                  Version 9.3         (R2019a)
-Aerospace Blockset                                    Version 4.1         (R2019a)
+(Aerospace Blockset                       Version 4.1         (R2019a)) --> only needed if FlightGear is used
-Aerospace Toolbox                                     Version 3.1         (R2019a)
+(Aerospace Toolbox                        Version 3.1         (R2019a)) --> only needed if FlightGear is used
 Control System Toolbox                    Version 10.6        (R2019a)
 Optimization Toolbox                      Version 8.3         (R2019a)
 Robust Control Toolbox                    Version 6.6         (R2019a)
 Statistics and Machine Learning Toolbox   Version 11.5        (R2019a)
 Symbolic Math Toolbox                     Version 8.3         (R2019a)
 ```

 ### Quick and Clean